tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

     state_class: 'total_increasing' #value monotonically increasing
     value_template: " {{ ( value | multiply(1))  | round (2) }}"
 ```
 The Gas Meter Analyzer outputs a MQTT value as read from the meter, and in my case, the Itron gas meter readings are in units of ccf.
 As of this writting, Home Assistant does not support ccf units for its Energy Management.
 The closest thing is cubic feet.
 I chose in my setup to use ft³ but _pretend_ they are units of ccf.
-If one wants actual ccf values, one can change the multiplier to `multiply(100)`.
+If one wants actual ccf values, one can change the multiplier in the value template to `multiply(100)`.
 ## Pi Camera Enclosure
 <img alt="Raspberry Pi Camera Assembly" src="./readme_media/PiCamera.png" width="250" height="194"  /><br/>
-_What my Raspberry Pi Camera looks like._ <br/>
+_My Raspberry Pi Camera and its enclosure._ <br/>
 * ABS Junction box - A weatherproof ABS Junction box  with dimensions of 100x68x50mm was used.
 The project started out with the idea of using a Pi Camera with built-in infrared lighting that would be housed in a weatherproof box, and the camera would be simply placed somewhere close to the gas meter.
 As it turned out, the infrared lighting had reflections on the gasmeter that caused problems.
-Since I ended up with a separate printed 3D enclosure and the Edison Filament LED lighting was external to the ABS enclosure requiring cabling,  I simply punched a square hole in the ABS enclosure to run the cabling plus it provided a clearer image for the camera.
+Since I needed cabling from the PiCamera I/O to the Edison Filament LED lighting which was external to the ABS enclosure,  I simply punched a square hole in the ABS enclosure to run the cabling plus it provided a clearer image for the camera.
+I encased the ABS Junction box in a 3D printed "box" to make it waterproof again (or nearly so).
-* Nylon Stand-offs - I used nylon standoffs with screws and hot glued them to the junction box.
-These were used to hold the PiZeroW and the camera module in place.
-A tall hex screw as used to secure the modules in place.
+* Nylon Stand-offs - I used hex nylon standoffs that had built in nylon screws extruding from one and hot glued the flat end of the screws to the insides of the junction box.
+As the PiZeroW and the camera module have holes in their PCBs, rhe hex screws were inserted throught these holes and were used to hold the boards in place.
+Tall and matching nylon hex nuts were used to secure the modules in place.
 * Waterproof Power Plugs - A hole was punched in the bottom of the enclosure and a waterproof female receptacle was mounted through the hole.
 From there, a couple of wires were soldered to join the power plug to the PiZeroW.
 An separate and external 2-pair powering cable was soldered to the male waterproof plug.
 This provided a way to plug and unplug external power to the unit.
-* Lighting Cables - JR/Futoba cables and plugs that are used in Servo motor projects was used to provide the lighting cables.
+* Lighting Cables - JR/Futoba cables and plugs that are often used in Servo motor projects was used to provide the lighting cables.
+The R=21Ω resistors were soldered in-line with the cables and heat shrink tubing was used.
+The cable was made up of 2 halves, each end with a mating connector so that the ABS junction box could be disconnected from the lighting.

 ## Printed 3D Enclosure
-This project also uses a 3D printed "box".
+This project also used a 3D printed "box".
 This box is used to hold the camera in place with the gas meter, and it provides consistent illumination of the gas meter during both day and night.
 The "box" provides the following:
 * Adapts to the front half of the Itron gas meter on one end of the box.
-Note: not all Itron gas meter's have this mechanical style, so this may not fit a particular meter.
+Note: not all Itron gas meter's have this mechanical style, so this may not fit your particular meter.
 * A groove to hold the Edison LED filament in place which allows the filament to surround the front edge of the meter.
-* Adapts to an enclosure containing the Raspberry Pi camera on the other end.
+* Adapts to an ABS junction box containing the Raspberry Pi camera on the other end.
 The STL files will be provided some time in the future.

 ## Future possiblities
 There are future changes/additions that may be considered further down the road:
 * Gasmeter Analyzer running directly on the PiZeroW.
-If this turns out not to be feasible, then get it to work as an HA Add-On.
+If this turns out not to be feasible, then an option may be to get it working as an HA Add-On.
-* PiCamera Software running on Bullseye
+* `gasmeter_PiCamera.py` using PiCamera2 library running on Bullseye.
 * Full blown MQTT client that includes availability/unavailable detection.